discretegames/runmany/README.md

 ### Sections & Snippets

 As mentioned, a .many file consists of sections that start with a header and contain snippets.
-There are four types of section:
+There are four types of sections:

 - [Code sections](https://github.com/discretegames/runmany#code-section)
 with the header `<language>:` or `<language1>, <language2>, ...:`